For information on our collegiate programs geared exclusively for women, click here.

 Check out Drisha's Parsha Blog for divrei Torah written by 2011 June Immersion students!

-Day time classes took place together with our General Winter Week of Learning.
-The collegiate program was enhanced by Sunday and evening programming.
+Day time classes will take place together with our General Winter Week of Learning.
+The collegiate program will include evening programming.

 For information on our Collegiate programs geared exclusively for women, click here.